aceraven777/node-crash-course/README.md

 2. Inside the application folder run `npm install`

 ## Running the application
-Run the command `node server`
+Run the command `node app`

 Optionally you can install `nodemon` package to automatically restarting the node application when file changes in the directory are detected.
-Then run the command `nodemon server` to run the application
+Then run the command `nodemon app` to run the application